 03 of 10

-Easter dinner is a special occasion, so it's a nice excuse to break out a really nice Cab Sav.
+Easter dinner is a special occasion, so it's a great excuse to break out a really nice Cab Sav.
 This is everyone's favorite red wine varietal for lamb pairings and all of your guests will appreciate the bottle of Truchard Cabernet Sauvignon.
 It will set you back about $40, but the first taste will prove its value.
 You'll enjoy rich red fruit notes and a stunning array of tannins that are as ripe as can be, making it a great match for a rack of lamb with red wine sauce.

 04 of 10